SwissDataScienceCenter/renku/qa/README.md

     4. Ensure the image built
     5. Start a session
     6. Ensure the session can be accessed
+    7. Ensure the renku CLI is installed and working
-    7. Repeat for all templates
+    8. Repeat for all templates
   </details>